k-mc-k/My-Guides/PHPSyntaxGuide.md

 ```

 ### PHP NULL
 Null is a data type that can only have one value - NULL.
 This represents an empty variable.
-If a variable's data type is NULL, this means there has been no value assigned.
 ```
 $var1 = NULL; // has NULL value
 $var2 = ""; // has no value assigned